 - study skills needed for continuing professional development.

 In year one and two you take compulsory ‘key skills’ modules, during which you will learn and practise some or all of the above skills.
 You also receive training in CV writing, completing application forms, and interview techniques, delivered in collaboration with the Careers Service.

 Graduate chemists have an array of career options.
 Many join the chemical industry, while others enter academia or government establishments.
 A number of graduates use the logical and practical training they have gained to enter marketing, sales, management or finance.

 Scientific journalism, publishing and teaching are all realistic potential destinations.
 Equally, the specific skills gained in laboratories can provide a stepping stone to roles in the manufacturing industry.

-In 2014 90% of the School’s graduates were in employment or further study within six months of graduation, Employers of BSc graduates included Intertek, Jones Environmental Forensics, One Scientific and Spofforths.
+In 2015/16, 91% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.
+Employers of BSc graduates included Intertek, Jones Environmental Forensics, One Scientific and Spofforths.

 Career destinations included development chemist, production technician, laboratory shift technician, portfolio manager, technical productions support, trainee accountant and science communicator.

 - Associate consultant

 UK and EU students (2018/19)